 The ingredients in this IV Therapy, when administered at the right time in conjunction with a comprehensive treatment plan provided by your oncologist can help mitigate some of these side effects.
 B vitamins and minerals, which are essential in cellular DNA formation, gene expression, neurotransmitter formation and energy production are included to provide support these fundamental biochemical processes.
 And powerful antioxidants like vitamin C, ALA, and glutathione can be added to help “mop-up" the increased oxidative burden that comes with cancer and its treatment after radiation and chemotherapy.

-We encourage you to discuss the use of this IV Therapy with your treating oncologist—especially when including antioxidants—as the timing and use of these agents is important and sometimes controversial in overall treatment (see below for more details).
+We encourage you to discuss the use of this IV Therapy with your treating oncologist—especially when including antioxidants—as the timing and use of these agents are important and sometimes controversial in overall treatment (see below for more details).

-Chemotherapy and radiation treatment creates a huge increase in demand for new essential nutrients.
+Chemotherapy and radiation treatment create a huge increase in demand for new essential nutrients.
 This happens because “innocent bystander” tissues are damaged during treatment and new cells must be made to regenerate these tissues.

 This is why the basic form of this IV Therapy is built on key vitamins and minerals.
-Providing your body high doses of these nutrients while you undergo chemotherapy and radiation provides your body the support during this time of increased demand.
+Providing your body with high doses of these nutrients while you undergo chemotherapy and radiation provides your body support during this time of increased demand.